 iPhone.
 My phone will be fully charged so you can get in touch with me.
 It will be on vibrate so that it’s not disruptive to your event.
 And I know how much some of my clients appreciate “live” photos where I use my camera’s built in WiFi to send images of their event in real time, for Twitter and the like.
 (A more in depth blog post on this later).

 Travel.
 I must know how I’m getting to your event and how long it’s going to take.
 Is it easier to drive and park or take an Uber?
 Check Google Maps traffic predictions for the time of your event the day before the event.
 I’ll always leave about an extra 45 minutes earlier than I think it will actually take me incase it’s “one of those days.”
 Also knowing which room to find you in is helpful, too!

 Agenda.
 Before your event, I will chat with you, about a sequence of events and the key players and moments to be sure to capture.
 Are there any moments I should NOT be taking photographs?
 Also you should know I will not walk out at 10pm if there is clearly something important still happening at 10:05pm.

 Knowledge & Honed Skillset.
 I have been obsessing over photography since joining my Junior High Yearbook staff.
-Photography is truly a part of my soul and it shows through in my work.
+Photography is truly a part of my soul and it shows in my work.